-- · IP address and network mask - Password strategy for your environment
+- · IP address and network mask

+- · Password strategy for your environment

+- Whether the switch will be used as the cluster command switch and the cluster name

 When you enter the setup command, an interactive dialog, called the System Configuration Dialog, appears.
 It guides you through the configuration process and prompts you for information.
 The values shown in brackets next to each prompt are the default values last set by using either the setup command facility or the configure privileged EXEC command.